Diesel particulate filter systems explained

-The exhaust emissions standards for new cars have effectively required fitment of a DPF in the exhaust of diesel cars since 2009 when the ‘Euro 5’ standard came into force.
-In fact, many cars registered before 2009 will have a filter fitted too.
+Since 2009 when the ‘Euro 5’ standard came into effect, exhaust emissions standards for new diesel cars have effectively required fitment of a DPF to the exhaust system.
+In fact, many cars registered before 2009 will have a filter fitted as well.

-Standards aim to deliver a 95% reduction in diesel particulate (soot) emissions but the technologies are not without problems.
-Even if your driving isn’t mainly urban/stop-start, changes to driving style may be required to keep these systems working properly.
+And these measures are taken for good reason, as diesel particulate (soot) emissions cause serious health problems in humans.
+DPFs reduce diesel soot emissions by 80% but they’re not suitable for everyone.
+Even if your driving is not mainly urban/stop-start, changes to driving style may be required to keep these systems working properly.

 How do diesel particulate filters work?

-Diesel Particulate Filters (DPF), they catch soot in the exhaust.
-As with any filter they have to be emptied regularly to maintain performance.
-For a DPF this process is called ‘regeneration’ – the collected soot is burnt off at high temperature to leave only ash.
+Diesel Particulate Filters (DPF) catch soot particles to avoid them exiting the exhaust system.
+As any filter, they must be emptied regularly to maintain performance.
+For a DPF this process is called ‘regeneration’.
+In this process, the collected soot is burnt off at high temperature to leave only ash.

 Regeneration is either passive or active

-Passive regeneration takes place automatically on motorway when the exhaust temperature is high.
-Because many cars don’t get this sort of use vehicle manufacturers have had to design-in ‘active’ regeneration where the engine management computer (ECU) takes control of the process.
+Passive regeneration takes place automatically on the motorway when the exhaust temperature is high.
+As many cars are not driven on the motorway very often, vehicle manufacturers have designed “active” regeneration.
+In this process the engine management computer (ECU) takes control of the process.

-When the soot loading in the filter reaches a set limit (about 45%) the vehicle’s ECU will initiate post combustion fuel injection to increase the exhaust temperature and trigger regeneration.
-If the journey is too short while the regeneration is in progress, it may not complete and the warning light will come on to show that the filter is partially blocked.
+When the filter is filled up with soot to a set limit (about 45%) the vehicle’s ECU will initiate post combustion fuel injection to increase the exhaust temperature and trigger regeneration.
+If the motor is turned off while the regeneration is in progress, it may not be completed, and the warning light will come on to show that the filter is partially blocked.

-It should be possible to complete a regeneration cycle and clear the warning light by driving and increase the temperature.
+It should be possible to complete a regeneration cycle and clear the warning light by driving and increasing the temperature that way.

 Symptoms of active regeneration